 The story was so exciting and gripping, and then, The Darkest Night happens.
 The Darkest Night, book four, is where the story starts losing its footing.
 With the main antagonist defeated, the new drama is rebuilding ShadowClan and finding a home for SkyClan.
 This conflict extends into the final two books and is filled with wishy washy characters choice, forced prolonged arguments, and a lot of filler.
 I was satisfied by how the arc wrapped up, but I could feel boredom setting in during River of Fire.
 Alderheart, Violetshine, and Twigbranch all have excellent character moments, but there isn’t much focus.
 It also feels a bit disjointed, as apparently reading Hawkwing’s Journey and Tigerheart’s Shadow are needed to fill in some of the gaps.
 (Seriously, so many SkyClan cats are just gone.
 Where are my faves??)

 Despite all my complaints, I do love A Vision of Shadows.
-I standby the notion that these have been my favorite books since The Prophecies Begin, and I can only hope that the writing continues to improve.
+I standby the notion that it's a worthwhile arc, and I can only hope that the writing continues to improve.

 Misc.
 Points of Praise and Criticism:

 I love that in this arc characters finally communicate with each other.
 There are really great conversations and chemistry between these new characters, and it’s so nice to see minimal “I shouldn’t tell anyone” moments.

 I love that Needletail is pretty morally gray, and has a major impact on Alderheart and VioletShine.
 Her loss was very impactful.

 I wish there had been more moments between Sandstorm and Alderheart after book one.
 I was hoping she’d be his StarClan guide.